kingchemagnussonhr-sudo/Owasp-hci-cognitive-layer/13-CV00-Adaptativ-Loop.md

 | Metacognitive invisibility | Cognitive ease and System 1 dominance | Kahneman (2011) | Foundational; widely replicated |
 | Loop as unified construct | Cross-session drift without metacognitive detection | No direct longitudinal study yet exists | Theoretical integration; empirically motivated |

 Two studies are particularly relevant to the loop's security implications.
 Glickman and Sharot (2024) demonstrated empirically that human-AI interaction amplifies human bias across interaction cycles, with participants largely unaware of the AI's influence.
 Vicente and Matute (2023) demonstrated that bias introduced by an AI system persisted in participants' independent decision-making even after the AI system was removed, providing the key irreversibility component.
 Both are peer-reviewed.
+These studies support persistence and amplification effects consistent with the loop, but do not directly test the full interaction model described here, which additionally incorporates conversational co-construction and metacognitive invisibility as co-occurring components.

 On epistemic narrowing: the epistemological version of the filter bubble, where intellectual isolation arises from the interaction between the user's cognitive profile and the system's interface rather than from algorithmic filtering alone (Brändén et al., 2022), is more relevant to CV-00 than the original Pariser formulation, which lacks robust empirical support for the strong effects claimed.